engteam14/documentation2/Change Report.md

 https://github.com/engteam14/documentation2/pull/66#issue-1166239474

 We felt that some of the requirements the team had previously implemented did not appear in any brief, weren’t asked for by the customer or were just deemed to be redundant.
 For example the requirements ‘FR_BOSS_UNLOCK_TRACKING’ and ‘FR_BOSS_SPAWN’ involved the use of a boss that was not mentioned in the brief nor customer interviews and therefore had no justification to appear in requirements.
-This will change R9 as the estimation of the scope of the project would be significantly increased if these requirements were left in therefore making the time esimate of the prject completion change significantly.
+This will change R9 as the estimation of the scope of the project would be significantly increased if these requirements were left in therefore making the time estimate of the project completion change significantly.

 **<span style="text-decoration:underline;">ef9f295: Added requirements relevant to the second stage of the assessment</span>**